DataBiosphere/job-manager/README.md

 * Rich search capabilities across current and historic workflows
 * Aborting workflows
 * Clean, intuitive UX based on material design principles

-### Future Features
-* Dynamic grouping, filtering, and drill-down
-* Re-launching workflows
-* Simplified troubleshooting of failed workflows
-* Improved UI design

-## Roadmap

-The current code is a work in progress towards an alpha release and as such has started with core features: connecting to both backends, visualizing workflow and task status and metadata, quick access to log files, and simple filtering.

-The near-term roadmap includes improvements to failure troubleshooting, creating a robust dashboard for grouping jobs and seeing status overviews, and improving handling of widely scattered workflows.

-We envision a product with user-customizable views of jobs running, insights into workflow compute cost, the ability to re-launch jobs, and the potential to make custom reports about the jobs that have been run.

 ## Architecture Overview